DivyaGodayal/CoderChef-Kitchen/Graphs-And-Trees/Number-of-Islands/README.md

 3. Have another loop, called `j` over the columns, `C` of the matrix.
 4. For each given cell, we check two conditions:
     1. If the value stored at that particular cell is a `1` and
-    2. If that cell has been processed previously or not.
+    2. If that cell has not been processed previously.
 We use the value of the cell itself to check if the it was visited in another node's (cell's) bfs or not.
 If the value is `-1`, then it means the cell has already been processed and we continue to the next cell.
 5. For each cell that we call the bfs function on, we add it to the queue, `Q` and then process all the nodes reachable from it (at all the levels).
 The advantage here is in the space occupied by the queue.
 There's no recursion here unlike in dfs and hence, there's lower space usage.
 6. For a node popped from the queue, we add all valid neighbors from amongst the 4 possible as explained in the previous algorithm.
 7. The number of calls to the bfs function are the number of connected components that we need to report.